 Dandelions spread like wildfire.
 In the photo above, you can see countless seeds blowing through the air.
 From the looks of our yard in late spring, it seems as though each and every seed sprouts.
 To prevent dandelions and other weeds from popping up everywhere:

-• Get to the root of the problem.
+- Get to the root of the problem.
 Use a weeding tool and garden trowel to make sure you dig out the entire root of the plant.
-If you don’t, the offender will grow back and be even more difficult to remove.
+If you don’t, the offender will grow back and be even more difficult to remove

-• Spray a natural or homemade weed killer in the cracks and crevices of walkways and garden borders, being careful not to overspray surrounding grass and plants.
+.
+Pull weeds before they are able to blossom.- Spray a natural or homemade weed killer in the cracks and crevices of walkways and garden borders, being careful not to overspray surrounding grass and plants.

-• Check the area around your perennials.
-Since these plants are likely to show the first sign of new growth, removing weeds now will prevent them from growing through your beautiful plant later on, making the weeds much more difficult to access and destroy.
+- Check the area around your perennials.
+Since these plants are likely to show the first sign of new growth, removing weeds now will prevent them from growing through your beautiful plant

-• Tip: NEVER compost flowering weeds or weeds that have turned to seed.
+later on, making the weeds much more difficult to access and destroy. - Tip: NEVER compost flowering weeds or weeds that have turned to seed.

 Clean Out Flower Beds